JanneMattila/mychess/doc/data.md

 [3] Unique identifier of user used in other data elements e.g. games.

+Note: `Enabled` field is used only if for some reason we need to disable login of certain user.

 ### Mapping tables

 TBD: Map from UserID into User record.

 ### Settings